 Children should be given sufficient opportunities to apply their learning and deepen their knowledge skills and understanding in a variety of contexts.

 Assessment & Record Keeping

 Informal assessment is on-going with verbal feedback and adult support is an integral part of lessons.
+Some music lessons are recorded for staff to assess and children to evaluate their own performances.

 Cross-curricular Links